-- Annual Complaints report - production delayed due to Coviid19.
+- Annual Complaints report - production delayed due to Covid19.
 To be included in the final version. - Annual Fraud Report 2019/20 highlights the work that has been undertaken for the prevention and detection of fraud, corruption and financial misconduct.
-No major frauds reported. - Annual Scrutiny report production delayed due to Coviid19.
+No major frauds reported. - Annual Scrutiny report production delayed due to Covid19.
 To be reported to Full Council on 30 July 2020.
-It provides a summary of the work undertaken by scrutiny in 2019-20 and outlines future work programmes.

-- Audit and Governance Committee Annual Report 2019/20 the report confirms effectiveness of the Audit & Governance Committee and that it continues to comply with the Independence Standards. - Director of Public Health Annual Report 2019 reported to Cabinet on 11 November 2019.
+It provides a summary of the work undertaken by scrutiny in 2019-20 and outlines future work programmes. - Audit and Governance Committee Annual Report 2019/20 the report confirms effectiveness of the Audit & Governance Committee and that it continues to comply with the Independence Standards. - Director of Public Health Annual Report 2019 reported to Cabinet on 11 November 2019.
 The report is themed around the built and natural environment.
-Place based recommendations have been made for how to improve health and wellbeing outcomes, reduce health equalities and build healthier place. - Information Governance and Security Annual Governance Report 2019/20 nine data protection incidents were reported to the Information Commissioner's Office (ICO) who determined in eight cases that no regulatory action was necessary.
+Place based recommendations have been made for how to improve health and wellbeing outcomes, reduce health equalities and build healthier place.

+- Information Governance and Security Annual Governance Report 2019/20 nine data protection incidents were reported to the Information Commissioner's Office (ICO) who determined in eight cases that no regulatory action was necessary.
 One incident that related to an allegation of unlawful obtaining of personal data against the Council has been allocated to the ICO's Criminal Investment Team. - Risk Management Annual Report due to be presented to Audit and Governance Committee on 23 July 2020.
 Overall, the Council keeps its risks up to date however there are some areas where they are not consistently kept up to date. - Treasury Management Strategy Statement reviewed by Audit and Governance Committee 16 January 2020 and Cabinet 12 February 2020.
-The Statement conformed with Treasury Management regulations and no material breaches reported. - Virtual School Headteacher Annual Report reported to the Children & Lifelong Learning Scrutiny Panel 26 September 2019.
-The Virtual School is the key education advocacy service for all Children Looked After (CLA) whether they are attending a school within North East Lincolnshire or for those placed out of area.
-The report provides statistics on CLA in mainstream education, attendance data and attainment.
-It was reported that Key Stages 1 and 2 were above CLA attainment. - CIPFA Code of Financial Management the Group Manager (Finance) against CIPFA's Code of Financial Management, issued in October 2019, carried out a self-assessment.
+The Statement conformed with Treasury Management regulations and no material breaches reported. - CIPFA Code of Financial Management the Group Manager (Finance) against CIPFA's Code of Financial Management, issued in October 2019, carried out a self-assessment.
 The conclusion of the self- assessment was that the Council is fully compliant with the Code.
 A small number of improvement areas were identified, and these have been incorporated into existing practice. - VFM report reported to the Audit and Governance Committee 23 July 2020 no significant gaps in arrangements reported. - Assurance provided by the Health and Safety Manager no material issues were identified.
-Policies and procedures relating to occupational health and safety to ensure that they are fit for purpose in relation to the organisation and reflect any changes from a legal point of view. - Assurance provided by the Monitoring Officer in relation to legality issues no material issues were identified. - Assurance provided by the Head of People and Culture on human resources issues - no material issues were identified.
+Policies and procedures relating to occupational health and safety to ensure that they are fit for purpose in relation to the organisation and reflect any changes from a legal point of view. - Assurance provided by the Monitoring Officer in relation to legality issues no material issues were identified. - Assurance provided by the Head of People and Culture on human resources issues no material issues were identified.